lukes/herald/README.md

 Usage
 -----

-First step is `require` Herald into your Ruby project:
+First step is to `require` Herald into your Ruby project:

     require 'rubygems'
     require 'herald'